Third-party shopping carts — the Cart Upload command

-The HTML code shown below is identical to the example in Passing Individual Item Details to PayPal, except here the example aggregates the individual item amounts and item names into a single amount and a single item.
+The following HTML code shown is identical to the Passing individual item details to PayPal example except here the example aggregates the individual item amounts and item names into a single amount and a single item.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post"> <input type="hidden" name="cmd" value="_cart"> <input type="hidden" name="upload" value="1"> <input type="hidden" name="business" value="email@example.com"> <input type="hidden" name="item_name_1" value="Aggregated items"> <input type="hidden" name="amount_1" value="3.00"> <input type="submit" value="PayPal"> </form>

 After you have customized you third-party shopping cart, protect against malicious users tampering with the button code and submitting an incorrect charge by using one of the methods described in Securing Your PayPal Payments Standard Buttons.

 Implement the Instant Update API with the Cart Upload command

 The Instant Update API is a callback API that lets you update PayPal in real time with shipping, insurance, and tax amounts when buyers change their shipping address on the PayPal Review Your Payment page.

 - About the Instant Update API and the Cart Upload Command